Friday, June 2, 2017

 “To be or not to be?”
 The audience applauded, and he bowed.
 He saw his face in the dressing room mirror.
 He wondered who he was and why he was there.
 His limo driver knocked on the door, identified himself as Benjamin’s chauffeur, and asked if he was ready to go home.
 Benjamin had a beautiful house with Greek pillars and Gothic arches.
 His portraits and photos hang from the walls.
 Benjamin looked at himself in the mirror and realized he wasn’t aging.
 Just like Dorian Gray!
 In the bedroom, he found a book by Oscar Wilde, opened it to the first page, and fainted.

-He again found himself under the glaring spotlight when he opened his eyes.
-Again, To be or not to be!
-Oblivious to the nature of his predicament.
-Another standing ovation.
 He became reacquainted with his face in the dressing room.
 The figure in the mirror was somewhat familiar.
 His chauffeur drove him home to a splendid house overlooking the Atlantic Ocean.
 Benjamin looked at his reflection and realized that he didn’t age, just like the main character in the book.
 The Picture of Dorian Gray!
 He ran to his bedroom.
 Panting, he opened his night-table drawer and found a book by Oscar Wilde.
 He opened to the first page and was quickly comatose.

-When he recovered again, he saw the spotlight, the stage; he spoke Shakespeare’s famous words, the crowd was shouting his name, and it all happened as it did the first time, and the second, and who knows how many other times...
-It always started with him waking up on the stage and ended when he opened the first page of The Picture of Dorian Gray.
+When he recovered again, he saw the spotlight, the stage; he spoke Shakespeare’s famous words, the crowd was shouting his name, and it all happened as it did the first time, and the second, and who knows how many other times... it always started with him waking up on the stage and ended when he opened the first page of The Picture of Dorian Gray.
 Then, unconsciousness, and then from the beginning again and again.

 Benjamin Zec felt like he was skipping transience, trapped in one point of the moment while staring helplessly at the vicious cycle of time.
-And he would have stayed there, in this parallel world, forever, if there hadn’t finally been one slight variation in his routine—hurrying upstairs, he stumbled, and something fell out of his pocket: a marble.
+And he would have stayed there, in this parallel world, forever, if there hadn’t finally been one slight variation in his routine: hurrying upstairs, he stumbled, and something fell out of his pocket—a marble.
+Next time, when Benjamin Zec ran through his usual loop and dashed upstairs to seek out Dorian Gray, he slipped on that marble and fell.

 Some people were digging close by a lone tree.

-Benjamin wanted to pick some cherries.
 He extended his hand, but just at that moment, his fingers plucked a fruit from its branch, and the ground beneath his bare feet went as dry and loose as the interior of an hourglass.
 He fell.
 The soil pulled him down, devouring him in a single bite.
 He tried to hold on to the cherry tree, but, to his shock, he dragged it into the abyss.
 The terror of being buried alive shut his eyes fast.

-When his consciousness got hold of a bit of light, Benjamin found himself on a pile of bones and grinning skulls, disfigured and broken: skeletons hugging each other in a heap.
-Benjamin held firmly to the cherry tree, which was now just a root attached to a tiny skeleton in the fetal position, like an umbilical cord.
-The shrunken bones were the bones of a boy.
-The skeleton's skull had a hole in the back and an even bigger one in the front, and between its teeth was gripped the seed from which the roots of the wild cherry tree sprang.
+“These are bones of a boy,” he concluded.
+The skeleton’s skull had a hole in the back and an even bigger one in the front, and between its teeth was gripped the seed from which the roots of the wild cherry tree sprang.

-His restless soul wandered around like a gypsy song.
+Oh yes, dear reader, his restless soul wandered around like a gypsy song.

-Benjamin looked around and found that he wasn't alone.
-Many other souls were down there, looking for their bones.
-He recognized some of the kids from school...
-There were also people from the neighboring village...
-And his physics teacher...
-And Benjamin's father too!
-And one of the neighbors...
-And then another...
-And many, many others...
-Many that he didn't even know...
-Quietly, obediently, they searched through this shrine abyss filled with skeletons.
+He recognized some of the kids from school.
+There were also people from the neighboring village.
+And his physics teacher.
+And Benjamin’s father, too!
+And one of the neighbors.
+And then another.
+And many, many others.
+Quietly, obediently, they searched through this shrine abyss filled with shrunken skeletons.

-The dead came for their bones while the living above them exhumed a mass grave.
-Skeletons were placed sideways and with numbers.
-Benjamin Zec was number 25.
-His tagged bones were reconstructed by speechless people, gently, like the bones of a rare dinosaur.
+His tagged bones were reconstructed by speechless people, gently, like the remains of a rare dinosaur.
 Soon, they were laid on the white sheet on the ground, showing a pale construction of a little Benjamin Zec.

-There he was: a little boy again.
+There he was, a little boy again.

 He was eating cherries and reading The picture of Dorian Gray when one of the soldiers violently yanked him down off the lowest branch of the cherry tree.
 As he fell to the ground, he felt a marble slipping out of his pocket; it got lost in the deep grass.
 The smell of grass wafted around him, and the soil was still wet.
 It calmed him down.
 He didn’t want to think about his fear; he ignored the moment’s agony.
 He watched the carefree ladybug whose tiny feet crossed his lifeline.

 As the Kalashnikov barrel rested at the back of boy’s head, he thought of Dorian Gray and his never-ending youth.
 He wanted to be an actor on Broadway, to have a personal driver and a house with great Greek pillars, Gothic arches, and a view of the ocean.
 Or if he could at least... if he could at least transform into this beautiful insect... and fly away...
-Ladybug, ladybug, show me the way, he hummed.
+“Ladybug, ladybug, show me the way, he hummed.

 At that moment, the ladybug spread its transparent wings and flew out of his open palm to fulfill the wish of Benjamin Zec.